TshireletsoMogwere/TSHMOG408_JSE2407_GroupD_TshireletsoMogwere_FSJ03/e-commerce/README.md

 6. **Sorting by price**: click the `Default` button to sort according to the price.

 7. **Reseting**: click the `Reset Filters` to default the products sort, search and filtering.

+9. **Authentication**: toggle the user icon in the header to view the form of signing in and signing up.

+8. **Reviews**: to add, edit or delete a review sign in/sign up first and navigate to product details.

 **Contributing**